maticzav/swift-graphql/README.md

 ### How do I create a fragment?

 Just create a new variable with a selection.
 In a way, every selection is a fragment!

+### How do I create an alias?

+You can't.
+SwiftGraphQL aims to use Swift's high level language features in favour of GraphQL.
+The primary goal of GraphQL alias is to support fetching same fields with different parameters.
+SwiftGraphQL automatically manages alias based on the values you provide to a particular field.
+Because of this, you can select the same field as many times as you'd like.

 ### My queries include strange alias.
 What is that about?